-Along with the exhibits, the museum has a large format Imax theater that showcases films with scientific themes.
-Some are shown in amazing vivid 3D.
+Along with the exhibits, the museum has a large format IMAX theater that shows films with scientific themes.
+Some are shown in spectacular, vivid 3D.

-The best attraction at the museum nowadays is the Endeavour final resting place.
-You have to go through Ecosystems to get the Endeavour display.
-The first time I entered this hall I was surprised at the spaceship’s huge size.
+The best attraction at the museum nowadays is the Endeavor final resting place.
+You must go through Ecosystems to get the Endeavor display.
+The first time I entered this hall, I was surprised at the spaceship’s giant size.
 It dwarfs the throngs of people gazing up at it.

-On the walls surrounding Endeavour, you can experience a space station module, a space shuttle engine and many photos and videos of the shuttle missions.
+On the walls surrounding Endeavor, you can experience a space station module, a space shuttle engine and many photos and videos of the shuttle missions.

-Before you get to Endeavour you have to pass through Ecosystems.
-It is worth lingering here for a while so you can experience Earth’s Forest, River, Island and Extreme zones.
-You can also zoom in onto the L.A. zone for more intimate details about our own environment.
+Before you get to endeavor, you must pass through Ecosystems.
+It is worth lingering here for a while, so you can experience Earth’s Forest, River, Island and Extreme zones.
+You can also zoom in onto the L.A. zone for more intimate details about our environment.

 And don’t forget to visit Creative World.
 This is a place for the whole family to interact and create.
-You build structure and see the effect of earthquakes on your creation.
-Or you can see how the wind lifts the wings on an airplane in wind tunnel.
-How about making some model car move with the power of solar energy or finding the perfect angle for a sailboat in the wind?
+You build a structure and see the effect of earthquakes on your creation.
+Or you can see how the wind lifts the wings on an airplane in a wind tunnel.
+How about making some model cars move with the power of solar energy, or finding the perfect angle for a sailboat in the wind?

 Plan your visit and learn more about the center at the official website here: www.californiasciencecenter.org.

-You can avoid traffic and parking fees by riding the metrolink expo line which takes you directly to exposition park – a few step away from the museum.
+You can avoid traffic and parking fees by riding the Metrolink expo line, which takes you directly to exposition park – a few steps away from the museum.